under-view/libcando/docs/file-ops.rst

 		| Output file descriptor to copy data to

 	:c:member:`outOffset`
-		| Byte offset in the @outfd open file to copy X amount
+		| Byte offset in the :c:member:`outfd` open file to copy X amount
 		| of data from the given offset.
 		| **NOTE:** `splice(2)`_ may updates the variable